KleinMisha/time-trace-tools/README.md

 # the stuff you will adjust
 REF_BEAD_NUMBER = 1 # if you used the last bead, adjust accordingly
-RAW_FILE_PATH = Path("path/to/file") # also works with a regular string, but this just makes it easy to see
+RAW_FILE_PATH = Path("path/to/file") # also works with a regular string, but using the more modern Python solution.

 # Using the built-in convenience methods available, we now simply instantiate an Experiment